Cloudlock/marshmallow/docs/quickstart.rst

     class ValidatedUserSchema(UserSchema):
         # NOTE: This is a contrived example.
-        # You could use marshmallow.validate.Range instead of an anonymous function here
+        # You could use marshmallow2.validate.Range instead of an anonymous function here
         age = fields.Number(validate=lambda n: 18 <= n <= 40)

     in_data = {'name': 'Mick', 'email': 'mick@stones.com', 'age': 71}